-I think this is pretty stupid.
-I understand the need for the government to levy law.
+In my opinion, this law is quite stupid.
+I understand the need for the government to levy tax.
 But this does a massive disservice to Swiss brokers.
-They are already expensive, but with this law, they are even less interesting to consider as a good broker.
-This tax-efficiency is one of the reasons why the Best Brokers in Switzerland are foreign brokers.
+They are already expensive, but they are even less interesting to consider as a good broker with this law.
+This tax efficiency is one of the reasons why the Best Brokers in Switzerland are foreign brokers.

 If it made sense, I would prefer using a Swiss broker.
 But mathematically, it simply does not make sense.